Zokka-Dev/zokka-compiler/REASONING.md

 **Much like the technical goals, the social goals of Zelm are very tightly scoped to this goal of responsiveness**.

-I hope that by intentionally side-stepping questions of
+To achieve this goal of timeliness, Zelm makes two trade-offs that are very different from Elm itself.

+1. We intentionally are side-stepping many fundamental design questions around the language itself, at least until 2025.
-Zelm prefers to lead by committee rather than individual.
+2. We intend to lead by committee rather than individual.

+The first point hopefully will allow us

-We hope to have a stable roster of at least five people managing `zelm` and `zelm-explorations`, maybe more (although for tie-breaking purposes I'd like to keep the number odd).
+In particular, our eventual goal is to have a stable roster of at least five people managing `zelm` and `zelm-explorations`, maybe more (although for tie-breaking purposes I'd like to keep the number odd).

 # FAQ